RELATES TO: KRS 235.205

 3. One and one-half (1-1/2) miles for Class 3 vessels.

-(2) Nothing in this administrative regulation shall exempt a vessel from additional sound devices required by the U.S. Coast Guard or other governmental agencies.
+(2) Nothing in this administrative regulation shall exempt a vessel from additional sound devices required by the U.S. Coast Guard pursuant to 33 C.F.R.
+83.

 Section 4.
 Personal Flotation Devices.
-(1) An operator of a Class 1, 2, or 3 recreational vessel shall have on board a minimum of:
+(1) Pursuant to 46 C.F.R.
+25, an operator of a Class 1, 2, or 3 recreational vessel shall have on board a minimum of:

 (a) One (1) Type I, Type II or Type III personal flotation device for each person on board the vessel; and

-(b) Except for canoes or kayaks, one (1) Type IV personal flotation device.
+(b) Except for canoes or kayaks, one (1) Type IV personal flotation device per vessel.

-(2) An operator of a Class A recreational vessel shall have on board a minimum of one (1) Type I, Type II, or Type III personal flotation device for each person on board the vessel.
+(2) An operator of a Class A recreational vessel shall have on board for each person a minimum of one (1):

 (b) In good and serviceable condition.

-(4) Type I, II, or III personal flotation devices shall be of appropriate size for the wearer and readily accessible.
+(4) A Type I, II, or III personal flotation device shall be:

-(5) Type IV personal flotation devices shall be immediately available to the user.
+(5) A Type IV personal flotation device shall be immediately available for use.

 (6) The following shall be exempt from the personal flotation device requirements of this section:

-(7) An operator may substitute Type V personal flotation devices for other required personal flotation devices, if the Type V device:
+(7) An operator may substitute a Type V personal flotation device for another required personal flotation device, if the Type V device:

-(a) Is approved by the U.S. Coast Guard for the type of vessel and activity in which the vessel is being used; and
+(a) Is approved by the U.S. Coast Guard for the type of vessel and activity in which the vessel is being used pursuant to 46 C.F.R.
+25; and

 (b) Is being used according to the approved conditions on the label.

 Section 5.
 Fire Extinguishers.
-(1) An operator of a vessel which contains butane gas, propane gas, kerosene, gasoline or other petroleum-consuming device shall have on board at a minimum:
+(1) Pursuant to 46 C.F.R.
+25, an operator of a vessel which contains either butane gas, propane gas, kerosene, gasoline, or a petroleum-consuming device shall have the following on board:

 (a) Maintain fire extinguishers in workable condition; and

-(b) Have them available for immediate and effective use.
+(b) Have fire extinguishers available for immediate and effective use.

 Section 7.
 Vessels Without Required Safety Equipment.
-(1) If an official of the department, or any other law enforcement officer, observes a vessel operating without the safety equipment specified in this administrative regulation, he may direct the operator to take whatever immediate and reasonable steps are necessary to correct the deficiency, including directing the operator to return to a mooring and remaining there until the situation creating the unsafe condition is corrected.
+(1) If a department conservation officer observes a vessel operating without the safety equipment established in this administrative regulation, the operator may be directed to take whatever immediate and reasonable steps are necessary to correct the deficiency, including returning to a mooring until the situation creating the unsafe condition is corrected.

 (2) If a vessel is directed to return to a mooring, the officer may affix a notice to the vessel: